MicrosoftDocs/azure-devops-yaml-schema/task-reference/nuget-command-v2.md

 **`externalFeedCredentials`** - **Credentials for feeds outside this organization/collection**<br>
 Input alias: `externalEndpoints`.
 Type: string.
 Optional.
 Use when selectOrConfig = config.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Credentials to use for external registries located in the selected NuGet.config.
+This is the name of your NuGet service connection.
 For feeds in this organization/collection, leave this blank; the build’s credentials are used automatically.
 <!-- :::editable-content-end::: -->

 :::moniker-end